-Insurance policy premia for satellites in-orbit and satellite launches could increase and insurance cover could be more difficult to obtain or renew as an in-orbit life insurance programme.
+Insurance policy premiums for satellites in-orbit and satellite launches could increase, and insurance cover could be more difficult to obtain or renew

+The Group takes out "Launch-plus-one-year after entry into service" insurance covering the launches of its satellites as well as an in-orbit life insurance programme.
 These insurance contracts represent significant amounts of investments or expenses for the Group.

-The Group takes out "Launch-plus-one-year after entry into service" insurance covering the launches of its satellites as well